Dual Goal Representations: Practical Instantiation

 We note that this inner product form is \emph{universal}~\citep{metra_park2024}, meaning that it is expressive enough to approximate any two-variable function (on a compact set) up to an arbitrary accuracy.

 \textbf{Approximating temporal distance.} Next, we approximate the temporal distance function $d^*$ in practice, using an existing offline goal-conditioned value learning algorithm.
-In particular, we employ goal-conditioned IQL~\citep{iql_kostrikov2022, ogbench_park2025} to learn $d^*$ (to be precise, a transformed variant of $d^*$ via $V^*$, which we explain in detail in \Cref{sec:impl_ogb}) which provides a convenient way to approximate it without requiring training a separate policy.
-While dual goal representations can be instantiated with any other goal-conditioned value learning algorithm, we find that goal-conditioned IQL generally leads to the best performance while remaining simple.
+In particular, we employ goal-conditioned IQL~\citep{iql_kostrikov2022, ogbench_park2025} to approximate $d^*$ (to be precise, a transformed variant of $d^*$ via $V^*$, as we explain below).
+While dual goal representations can be instantiated with any other goal-conditioned value learning (or temporal distance learning) algorithm, we find that goal-conditioned IQL generally leads to the best performance while remaining simple.